gy001/hypercube/README.md

 ```
 where $`v_i`$ is the value of the polynomial at the point $`(x_1, x_2, x_3)`$ = $`(i_1, i_2, i_3)`$.
 Point $`v_i`$ is each a vertex of the hypercube.
 We can then evaluate over the hypercube to get the partial sums from the sumcheck protocol.
 The purpose of evaluating the polynomial on a Boolean hypercube is that multilinear sumcheck is efficient for bitwise operations.

 Thinking of zk-SNARKS construction as hypercubes is very intuitive.
-For example, R1CS follows the general form of Az x Bz = Cz, which we can decompose it into multiple polynomials as shown in the diagram below.
+For example, R1CS follows the general form of $`A\vec{z}\circ B\vec{z} = C\vec{z}`$, which we can decompose it into multiple polynomials as shown in the diagram below.
 Each polynomial is a hypercube, and to evalutate their relationships we just need to evaluate by traversing the vertices of the hypercubes.

 ![hypercube](./img/hypercube.png)